Processors reference

 Lookup mapper

-Looks up source attributes in a user-provided CSV lookup table, and creates one or more output attributes based on the table columns.
+Looks up source attributes in a user-provided lookup table, and creates output attributes from the table values.

 Be sure to match the delimiter to your lookup table.